-Sampling sites within the Brockman River catchment recorded higher concentrations of all forms of nitrogen than in previous years.
-The following sites were identified through the 2010 snapshot as consistent contributors of nutrients to the Avon/Swan River and included Total Nitrogen, Total Oxidised Nitrogen and Filterable Organic Nitrogen which were recorded at these sites with concentrations above the ANZECC guidelines.
+Higher than usual concentrations of Total Nitrogen were observed than in previous years, without the high rainfall events associated with the sampling occasions as could be expected.
+The fractions of nitrogen analysed in this report do not show a similar increased trend.
+Therefore it may be the undissolved organic fraction of the Nitrogen contributing to the increase.
+The following sites were identified through the 20120 snapshot as consistent contributors of nutrients to the Avon/Swan River and included Total Nitrogen, Total Oxidised Nitrogen and Filterable Organic Nitrogen which were recorded at these sites with concentrations above the ANZECC guidelines.

 Sampling Site Name Sampling Site Number

 Kangaroo Creek Gully BRN6

 Romany Creek BRN7

 Wootra Brook BRN9

 Flat Rocks Road BRN12

 Keating Road BRN21

 Udumung BRN5

 Bindoon River BRN10

 Marbling BRN23

+Grey Rd BRN27

+Lake Chittering BRN15

+Julimar Bridge BRN18

 Yalliawirra BRN25